VishalManglani7/project-1-front-end/README.md

 # project-1-front-end Movie App

 ## Description
 The team has created an app which displayed a currated set of movies, along with trailers, and allows the user to save movies on their must see list.
-This was done by using OMDB's API, as well as Googles Youtube API.
+This was done by using OMDB's API, as well as Google's Youtube API.

 ## User Story